mswjason01-del/portfolio-website/README.md

-# Web Portfolio
+# Portfolio Website

 ## Project Overview
-This web portfolio showcases my skills, projects.
+This portfolio website showcases my skills, projects.
 It serves as a personal brand and helps potential employers understand my capabilities and projects in one place.

 ## Features
 - Responsive design for all devices